This page is a collection of answers to the most common nutrition and training questions I have been asked over the years. Things like:

 - For experienced trainees, strength increases or decreases do roughly correlate to gains or losses of muscle mass respectively.
 However, there is a mechanical inefficiency of being leaner that needs to be considered.
 Meaning, the leaner you are, the harder lift becomes because of that.
 Thus, the amount you can bench may drop while cutting, but it doesn’t necessarily mean you have lost muscle, just that the bar is traveling further.

 - A period of time away from lifting will lead to strength losses.
-In most cases strength is regained quickly.
+In most cases, strength is regained quickly.

-CARDIO: Should I do it?
+Should I do cardio?

-SORENESS: I don’t feel sore the next day, should I do more?
+I don’t feel sore the next day, should I do more?

 No, don’t train for pain, train for progress in your workouts.